UNINETTSigma2/documentation/newjobs/queue_system.md

 ## Jobs

-To run a job on the cluster, you submit a [job script](job_scripts.md) into a _job queue_, and the job is started when one or more suitable _compute nodes_ are available.
+To run a computations on the cluster, you submit a [job script](job_scripts.md) into a _job queue_, and the job is started when one or more suitable _compute nodes_ are available.

 The job queue is managed by a queue system called [Slurm](https://slurm.schedmd.com/).
 A more detailed description of